 - "Speculating on the Next World City."
 2011 online.
 In Worlding Cities: Asian Experiments and the Art of Being Global.
 Edited by Aihwa Ong and Ananya Roy.
 UK: Wiley Blackwell.

 - "How 'Water for All!'
 Became Hegemonic: The Power of the World Bank and its Transnational Policy Networks."
 2007.
 Special Issue on Global Water Policy.
 Geoforum 38(5):786-800.

 - Imperial Nature: The World Bank and Struggles for Social Justice in the Age of Globalization.
 2005.
-New Haven, CT and London: Yale University Press.
-Yale UP paperback edition, 2006; India edition, Hyderabad: Orient Longman Press, 2006; Japanese edition, Kyoto: Kyoto University Press, 2008.
+New Haven, CT: Yale University Press.

 - CLA Teaching Award, 2012 - 2013